 - Can the person truly increase the value of the business?
 If not, then they are probably replaceable and should probably be an ordinary employee.

-- Do see eye to eye?
+- Do you see eye to eye?
 A business will flounder if owners disagree on fundamental issues, like the immediate direction of the company and the preferred rate of expansion.

 Your answers to these questions will also drive the content of your sweat equity agreement.
 For example, if you are unsure about someone’s passion or commitment, you might have a lengthy vesting period to protect yourself.